OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 ## From the Command Line

-// insert little warm-up sentence on using gpioctl from the command line
-// the /sys/class/gpio directory is part of the sysfs, allowing us to use the filesystem to make changes to the device hardware

 The command-line tool `gpioctl` comes pre-installed on your Omega. `gpioctl` is based on setting file values inside the `/sys/class/gpio` directory.
 This is made possible with `sysfs`, a pseudo file system that holds information about the Omega's hardware in files, and lets the user control the hardware by editing the files.